|

 side.
 To his relief, he could see immediately that Legolas

-He had almost gone, said Eowyn, brushing a strand
+He had almost gone, said Eowyn, stroking her husbands

-of hair from her husbands forehead.
-But now he is
+forehead.
+But now he is coming back,she smiled

 Dínendal lifted Legolas hand, and felt for a pulse.